ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 All Halium 9 and newer devices ship with waydroid out of the box starting with Ubuntu Touch focal, if your device fits these requirements you can follow the following steps

-- Open a shell on your Ubuntu Touch device (remotely with adb, ssh or locally with the terminal app).
+- Open a shell on your Ubuntu Touch device (remotely with ADB/SSH or locally with the terminal app).
 - Run the following command in your shell: ``waydroid init``.
 - Done!
 You might have to refresh the apps scope (pull down from the center of the screen and release) for the new Android apps to show up.